 When we went to Greece we stayed both in Athens and the Greek Islands, mainly because one lead to the other.
 Anna had a conference in Crete, but we thought we’d check out Athens as well.
 There is really no other way to say it, Athens is an absolute shithole, the ruins are in better condition than the buildings used today!
 We stayed in Omonoia Square, which we were later to find out is one of the more dangerous parts of town and at no time did we feel safe.
 There were junkies shooting up in the basement of out hotel, at one time there was even a police officer next to them.
 Another night we heard gunshots outside our window and we also got followed home by a group of about 12 Nigerian men.

-We were supposed to stay four nights in Athens, but we left after two, fleeing to the island of Agistri.
-The people who ran our small hotel there felt so bad about experience that they gave us a heap of free drinks.
+We were supposed to stay for four nights in Athens, but we left after two, fleeing to the island of Agistri.
+The people who ran our small hotel there felt so bad about our time in Athens that they gave us a heap of free drinks.

-Our trip to Italy was a fun one, we went to Florence, Rome, Pisa and Milan for another of Anna’s conferences.
-We ate like kings, saw priceless works of art and marvelled at some of the most incredible architecture in the world.
+Our trip to Italy was a fun one, we went to Florence, Rome, Pisa, and Milan for another of Anna’s conferences.
+We ate like kings, saw priceless works of art, and marvelled at some of the most incredible architecture in the world.
 But have you ever had a friend who has gone to Italy and you’ve giggled at a picture they have had taken of themselves grinning like a mad person while posing like they are pretending to push over the Leaning Tower of Pisa?
-Turns out it wasn’t their idea.
-Not by a long shot.
-Go anywhere near the Leaning tower of Pisa and it looks like the set of Michael Jackson’s “Thriller” video, throngs of people walking slowly in that weird zombie stance, trying to make it look like it is them who is responsible for the tower’s pronounced angle.
+It turns out it wasn’t their idea, not by a long shot.
+Go anywhere near the Leaning tower of Pisa and it looks like the set of Michael Jackson’s Thriller video, throngs of people walking slowly in that weird zombie stance, trying to make it look like it is them who is responsible for the tower’s pronounced angle.

 We went there for a few hours during our trip to Italy and the Vatican is technically an independent state, so I’m giving it its own category.
 This one is easy.
 I gave Anna the horns in the Vatican (left).
 It would have worked better if I used my right hand, because my left hand has my deformed, broken pinky.